Architecture

 • Homepage (_index.md at root)

-• Navigation tree (derived from structure + frontmatter weights)
+• Navigation tree (derived from sections and pages, ordered by weight)